Plots

 Limited Design Options

-Uncertainty in Lease Extension
+Uncertainty with Lease Renewal

 The Lease Agreement